-Key management personnel include those persons having authority and responsibility for planning, directing and controlling the activities of the Company as a whole.
+Key management personnel include those persons with authority and responsibility for planning, directing and controlling the activities of the Company as a whole.
 The Company has determined that key management personnel consist of the Company's Chief Executive Officer ("CEO"), Chief Financial Officer ("CFO"), Chief Operating Officer and President ("COO"), Chief Fields Operation and Manufacturing Officer ("CMO"), Chief Technology Officer ("CTO"), and Directors of the Company.
-The remuneration of directors and other members of key management personnel during the three and nine months ended September 30, 2024, and 2023 are as follows:
+The remuneration of directors and other members of key management personnel during the years ended December 31, 2024 and 2023 are as follows: